yuorb/lexicon-json/README.md

 ```console
 $ deno task minify
 ```
-Generate a minified json to `output/minified.json`, which includes all lexicons.
+Generate a minified json to `output/minified.json`, which includes all the roots.